Woman with a clear face after the best laser treatment for broken capillaries.

 Once you’re settled in, your provider will give you special eye protection to wear.
 They’ll apply a cool, clear gel to the area being treated, which helps the laser glide smoothly and keeps your skin comfortable.
 Then, they’ll place a small handheld device on your skin and begin the treatment.
 As the laser works, you’ll feel quick pulses of energy.
 Many people describe the sensation as a light snap from a rubber band, followed by a gentle warming feeling.
 The whole process is usually quite fast, often taking just 15 to 30 minutes, depending on the size of the area.

-Your Aftercare and Recovery Guide
+Your Laser Aftercare and Recovery Plan

 Right after the treatment, your skin might feel a little warm and look slightly red, similar to a mild sunburn.
 This usually fades within a few hours.
 While bruising is rare, it can happen.
 The most important part of your aftercare is protecting your skin from the sun.
 Diligent sunscreen use is essential to prevent any changes in skin color and protect your results.
 Many people see an improvement right away, but the full effects will continue to develop over the next four to six weeks.
 Most people need one to three treatments to fully clear the capillaries, with an occasional touch-up down the road.